pauls658/LinSyn-Artifact/README.txt

   bash shared/install.sh
   # make sure to close the terminal window and open a new one after the script finishes, otherwise the path environment variables won't be right!

-The install script two important things: (1) install packages/software and (2) increase the limit on the maximum number of files allowed to be open.
+The install script does two important things: (1) install packages/software and (2) increase the limit on the maximum number of files allowed to be open.
 The thing (2) is necessary for python's parallelization library.
-If you see an error in the install script's output from "ulimit", you will not be able to leverage thread parallelism.
+If you see an error in the install script's output from "ulimit", python's multiprocessing libraries will throw exceptions if used.
+In this case, you will need to disable the --parallel options from our scripts.

 # Reproducing The Paper Results
-The hardware used for our experiments was a Intel 2.6 GHz i7-6700 CPU that has 8 CPUs and 32GB RAM.
+The hardware used for our experiments in the publication was a Intel 2.6 GHz i7-6700 CPU that has 8 CPUs and 32GB RAM.
 Note that if you have less than 24GB of RAM, some of the scripts for running the full set experiments may crash with out-of-memory.
 However, we also provide scripts that will run a subset of experiments which can be run on a machine with only 8GB of RAM and 1 CPU.

 **Important Things To Note**
   - Our implementation depends on the Gurobi LP solver, which requires a license.
 After running our installation script, gurobi will be installed with a restricted license that is only good for 9 days and also places limits on the size of the LP program that it will solve.
 The restricted license will only allow you to run the Vision Model experiments, but not the language model experiments.
 To run all the experiments, You will need to obtain and install an academic license (which is free) here: https://www.gurobi.com/downloads/end-user-license-agreement-academic.